Psychokiller1888/satConnect/README.md

 * On the satellite ```sudo python connect.py```
 * Follow the instructions on the satellite terminal

+## Why sudo?

+Because we need to write to the snips configuration file

 ## Be aware

 * Your current settings in toml file will be kept, but commented out configurations will be removed!